jimmymaise/raca_daap_puppeteer/README.md

 * Multiple Metamask wallets with sufficient BNB for BSC transaction fee and RACA balance to purchase NFT

 ### Security requirement ###
-* Secure the 12 words of metamask.
-Can use AWS KMS for encryption.
+* Secure the 12 words of metamask secret.
+The AWS KMS for encryption can be used.
 However, Local encryption can be used

 ### Improvements ###
+* Reduce the loading time and configure metamask wallet
+* Track and visualise the fluctuation price of NFT items

 # Diagram